-When calling the school, give the secretary or office aide an indication of the purpose of your call and she will connect you with the individual who can provide the information you desire.
+When calling the school, give the secretary an indication of the purpose of your call and she will connect you with the individual who can provide the information you desire.
 Please keep in mind teachers are with students from 7:45-2:25 and are generally unable to talk with parents during the school day.
 Teachers will return your call at their earliest convenience.
-The school office is open Monday through Friday from 7:30-4:00.
+The school office is open Monday through Friday from 7:00-3:30.